vaibhav18matere/books/README.md

 - It’s better to look at how greed and vices might be having a similar effect in your own life.
 What lapses in judgment might your vices be causing you?
 What “sicknesses” might you have?

 - And how can your rational mind step in and regulate them?

+### 24th MARCH => THERE IS PHILOSOPHY IN EVERYTHING

+- Epictetus means about the study of Philosophy.
+Study, yes, but go live your life as well.
+It’s the only way that you’ll actually understand whether you took any of the teachings to heart.

+- Be aware of that today when you’re going to work, going on a date, deciding whom to vote for, calling your parents in the evening, waving to your neighbor as you walk to your door, tipping the delivery man, saying goodnight to someone you love.
+All of that is philosophy.
+All of it is experience that brings meaning to the words.